-At this point it is worth mentioning that a critical reanalysis of available data on velocity dispersion of F-dwarfs and K-giants in the solar neighborhood, with more plausible models, performed by Kuijken and Gilmore concluded that the data provided no robust evidence for the existence of any missing mass associated with the galactic disc in the neighborhood of the Sun~\cite{KuijkenGilmoreIII}.
+At this point it is worth mentioning that a critical reanalysis of available data performed by Kuijken and Gilmore on velocity dispersion of F-dwarfs and K-giants in the solar neighborhood, with more plausible models concluded that the data provided no robust evidence for the existence of any missing mass associated with the galactic disk in the neighborhood of the Sun~\citep{KuijkenGilmoreIII}.
 Instead a local volume density of $\rho_0= 0.10M_{sun} pc^{-3}$ is favored, which agrees with the value obtained by star counting.
 Dark matter would have to exist outside the galactic disk in the form of a gigantic halo.
-Their pioneer work was later corroborated by~\cite{FlynnFuchs, Crezeetal, Pham, HolmbergFlynn} using other sets of A-star, F-star and G-giant data.
-Note that this observation can be nicely explained by our model as the field only affects the centripetal motion on the galactic plane but does not affect the motion perpendicular to the galactic plane.
+Their pioneer work was later corroborated by~\citep{FlynnFuchs, Crezeetal, Pham, HolmbergFlynn, khriplovich2006upper} using other sets of A-star, F-star and G-giant data.
+Note that this observation can be nicely explained by our model as the field only affects the centripetal motion on the galactic plane; it has no affect on the motion perpendicular to the galactic plane.

-We presented a simple string toy model with only one free parameter and we showed that it can fit the galaxy rotation curves equally well as the dark matter model with the generalized NFW profile.
+We presented a simple string toy model with only one free parameter and we showed that it can fit the galaxy rotation curves equally as well as the dark matter model with the generalized NFW profile.
 The latter employs two more free parameters compared with the string model.
-The string model respects all known principles of physics and can be derived from first principle using string theory, which in turn unifies gravity with other interactions.
+The string model respects all known principles of physics and can be derived from the first principle using string theory, which in turn unifies gravity with other interactions.
 Our model has an unambiguous prediction concerning the rotation dynamics of satellites and stars far away from the center of the (host) galaxy.
 The ability to test the validity of string theory as a description of low energy physics makes the exercise worthwhile.